osmandapp/web/main/docs/user/plugins/trip-recording.md

 <InfoIncompleteArticle/>

-Trip recording plugin is a special tool that is designed to record your routs, movements and trainings.
-Afterwards you can analyze your data, such as speed, ascents, descents or terrain particularities of the trip.
-Recordings can be reused, modified, updated and shared with friends.
+Trip Recorder plugin is a special tool designed to record your routes, movements, and workouts.
+You can reuse, modify, update, and share your recordings with friends.

 ## Overview

 Trip recording plugin is used to create new tracks, display recorded tracks on the map and work with existing records.
+It helps you analyze data such as speed, ascents, descents, or terrain features during your trip.
 The route can be recorded while navigating or simply on the go.

 <Tabs groupId="operating-systems">